 Red Cabbage Pumpkin Torte

-This savory torte not only tastes great but adds a dramatic pop of color to any Fall or holiday table.
+This Red Cabbage Pumpkin Torte not only tastes great but also adds a dramatic pop of color to any Fall or holiday table.
+So how does this sound?
+Simmer red cabbage in red wine.
+Then perfectly pair it with a beautiful braised pumpkin and load them into a gorgeous homemade torte crust.

 Red Cabbage Pumpkin Torte